-The education and relevant experience of Mr. Peter G. Edwards and Mr. Gilles Gagnon is described in Section 6.2.1, "NGCC" of this Circular.
+The education and relevant experience of Mr. Peter G. Edwards and Mr. Gilles Gagnon is described in Section 6.2.1 of this circular, "Determining Compensation - NGCC".

 9.5 Pre-Approval Policies and Procedures

 The Audit Committee Charter provides that the committee shall approve all audit engagement fees and terms as well as reviewing policies for the provision of non-audit services by the external auditors and, when required, the framework for pre-approval of such services.
 The Audit Committee delegates to its Chairman the pre-approval of such non-audit fees.
 The pre-approval by the Chairman is then presented to the Audit Committee at its first scheduled meeting following such pre-approval.